Chameleon Channels: Measuring YouTube Accounts Repurposed for Deception and Profit: Generalizability and Prevalence

-We use a logistic regression model to examine the relationship between channel characteristics and channel repurposing, modeling the log-odds of the outcome as a linear combination of the predictors, in our case:
+We use a logistic regression model to examine the relationship between channel characteristics, channel content, and channel repurposing.
+We model the log-odds of the outcome as a linear combination of the predictors:

-where $\beta_0$ is the intercept (log-odds outcome when all predictors are zero), $F_i$ represents quantitative features extracted from each channel, and $T_i$ represents an indicator for each topic.
+where $\beta_0$ is the intercept (log-odds outcome when all predictors are zero), $F_i$ represents quantitative features extracted from each channel, and $T_i$ represents an indicator for each content category.
 In this model, a one-unit change in a covariate $X_i$ changes the log-odds outcome by $\beta_i$; equivalently, the odds change by a factor of $e^{\beta_{i}}$.